autocorr/faust_line_imaging/docs/source/userguide.rst

    #. auto-multithresh and manually adding regions to the existing mask
    #. without using auto-multithresh and manually adding regions to the
       existing mask
+   #. an initial mask including fainter and more extended emission

+The following example describes methods 1-3.
 The pipeline processes discrete image "chunks" in frequency to improve performance and ease memory constraints.
 Restarting thus requires operating on the chunk containing the offending emission.
 More information on manually restarting one chunk is described in the Cookbook :any:`Restarting one chunk` section.
 In the following example, channel index number 238 is insufficiently cleaned and the offending chunk is restarted with the interactive cleaning.

 .. code-block:: python